LO, NLO, and NNLO Parton Distributions for LHC Event Generators: The NNPDF4.0MC PDFs

-The fit quality for the NLO and NNLO PDF sets of Table~\ref{table:fit_settings} is summarized in Table~\ref{tab:chi2_TOTAL}, where we show the number of data points and the $\chi^2$ per data point; LO $\chi^2$ values are not shown since fit quality at LO is generally poor and the specific value of the $\chi^2$ is not significant.
 For pure QCD PDFs, we find that at NLO (NNLO) the total $\chi^{2}$ per data point of the baseline fit increases from 1.28~(1.16) to 1.30~(1.22), an effect of about 1$\sigma$~(3$\sigma$) in units of the statistical variance of the $\chi^2$ distribution for $n_{\rm dat}= 4443$~(4626) data points.
-Therefore, imposing the MC PDF conditions has no statistically significant effect at NLO, while at NNLO it only leads to a mild deterioration of fit quality, related to the fact that the rapid rise of the gluon at small $x$ as the scale increases tends to lead in turn to a negative gluon at scales $Q^2\lesssim$~few GeV$^2$~\cite{Candido:2023ujx}, so a low-scale positive gluon is difficult to accommodate.
+Therefore, imposing the MC PDF conditions at NLO cannot be distinguished from a change in $\chi^2$ value due to a random fluctuation of the data.
+At NNLO the MC conditions do lead to a mild deterioration of fit quality, related to the fact that the rapid rise of the gluon at small $x$ as the scale increases tends to lead in turn to a negative gluon at scales $Q^2\lesssim$~few GeV$^2$~\cite{Candido:2023ujx}.
+This rise is stronger at NNLO, and at low scale NNLO corrections become large; consequently at NNLO a low-scale positive gluon is more difficult to accommodate, though again it cannot be excluded.
 For the QCD$\otimes$QED sets, the same behavior is observed at NNLO, while now at NLO a more significant deterioration of fit quality is seen.
 This can be traced to the fact that subleading terms included in the EXA solution of the evolution equations lead to perturbative evolution that is faster than for the TRN solution, especially when the anomalous dimension is large, which then makes the problem with low-scale gluon positivity more serious at NLO.
-The difference between the pure QCD and QCD$\otimes$QED cases at NLO therefore is a measure of the size of missing NNLO corrections.
+The difference between the pure QCD and QCD$\otimes$QED cases at NLO should thus be viewed as driven by missing NNLO QCD corrections.